wp-plugins/f1press/readme.txt

 [f1press type="driver_info" id="hamilton, massa, alonso"]
 Displays information in listing view with images and Wikipedia links for additional information.

-Also, the plugin provides a customizable widget that displays the latest Formula1 news and the countdown to the next race in sidebar.
+Also, the plugin provides a customizable widget that displays the latest Formula1 news and the countdown to the next race in sidebar.<br/>
-This plugin uses The Ergast Developer API.
+<a href="http://ergast.com/mrd/">This plugin uses The Ergast Developer API.</a>

 == Installation ==